Extensions-lab/tms-help/forwardingordertype.md

 ![Setup Image](resources/forwardingordertype/pics/fwotype5.png)

-- Other parameters.
+## Other parameters

--- Default Incoterm code.
+- Default Incoterm code.
--- Number series for numbering the created Forwarding Orders.
+- Number series for numbering the created Forwarding Orders of this type.
--- A flag in the field determines whether the shipper and consignee fields can be edited in the forwarding order or if they are only set in the corresponding counterparty's card.
+- A flag in the field determines whether the shipper and consignee fields can be edited in the forwarding order or if they are only set in the corresponding counterparty's card.

 ![Setup Image](resources/forwardingordertype/pics/fwotype6.png)